Chimichurri Recipe (VIDEO)

 - Let it Marinate – the sauce will taste best if you let it rest for at least 2 hours or even overnight.
 The flavors will meld and the garlic will infuse the oil.

-How much parsley is in 1 cup parsley?
-You will need 1 bunch of fresh parsley, large stems removed and finely chopped.
+You will need 1 bunch of fresh parsley, large stems removed, and finely chopped.
 Make sure to finely chop the parsley and not use the food processor.

-Is this a spicy Chimichurri?
-The fresh garlic in this recipe is what makes chimichurri seem spicy.
-If you prefer a spicier chimichurri, add 1/4 tsp red pepper flakes.
+The fresh garlic and red pepper flakes in this recipe are what make chimichurri seem spicy.
+If you prefer a milder chimichurri, omit the red pepper flakes.

 - Salmon – brush over Grilled Salmon and even Grilled Shrimp.

-- Potatoes – Drizzle over roasted potatoes or boiled whole potatoes.
+- Potatoes – Drizzle over Roasted Potatoes or Boiled Potatoes.

-- Vegetables – drizzle over your favorite grilled vegetables or roasted vegetables and toss to combine.
+- Vegetables – spoon over grilled vegetables or roasted vegetables.